PhEEP/pheep-me-blog/WSL/wsl.md

 ### Step 7: Install `n, node, npm`

 We will be using `n`, a robust and capable node version manager, via [n-install](https://github.com/mklement0/n-install).
 This will also install LTS versions of node and npm.

+To install any version of `node`, type `n <node_version>`, e.g. for version 9.6.1 I would type `n 9.6.1`.
+Typing `n` and hitting Enter will show you all your available node installs.
+Navigate with the up/down arrows and select one by hitting Enter.

 ```shell
 curl -L https://git.io/n-install | bash